kgateway-dev/kgateway/docs/content/introduction/traffic_management/_index.md

 The primary components that deal with traffic management in Gloo are as follows:

-* **Gateways** - Gloo listens for incoming traffic on Gateways.
+* **Gateways** - Gloo listens for incoming traffic on *Gateways*.
 The Gateway definition includes the protocols and ports on which Gloo listens for traffic.
-* **Virtual Services** - Virtual Services are bound to a Gateway and configured to respond for specific domains.
+* **Virtual Services** - *Virtual Services* are bound to a Gateway and configured to respond for specific domains.
 Each contains a set of route rules, security configuration, rate limiting, transformations, and other core routing capabilities supported by Gloo.
 * **Routes** - Routes are associated with Virtual Services and direct traffic based on characteristics of the request and the upstream destination.
-* **Upstreams** - Routes send traffic to destinations, called Upstreams.
+* **Upstreams** - Routes send traffic to destinations, called *Upstreams*.
 Upstreams take many forms, including Kubernetes services, AWS Lambda functions, or Consul services.

 Additional information can be found in the [Gloo Core Concepts document]({{% versioned_link_path fromRoot="/introduction/architecture/concepts/" %}}).